aws/aws-cdk-go/awscdk/awsecs/README.md

 you can refer to the Provider by its name in your service's or task's Capacity Provider strategy.

-By default, an Auto Scaling Group Capacity Provider will manage the Auto Scaling Group's size for you.
-It will also enable managed termination protection, in order to prevent EC2 Auto Scaling from terminating EC2 instances that have tasks running on them.
-If you want to disable this behavior, set both `enableManagedScaling` to and `enableManagedTerminationProtection` to `false`.
+By default, Auto Scaling Group Capacity Providers will manage the scale-in and scale-out behavior of the auto scaling group based on the load your tasks put on the cluster, this is called [Managed Scaling](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/asg-capacity-providers.html#asg-capacity-providers-managed-scaling).
+If you'd rather manage scaling behavior yourself set `enableManagedScaling` to `false`.

+Additionally [Managed Termination Protection](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/cluster-auto-scaling.html#managed-termination-protection) is enabled by default to prevent scale-in behavior from terminating instances that have non-daemon tasks running on them.
+This is ideal for tasks that should be ran to completion.
+If your tasks are safe to interrupt then this protection can be disabled by setting `enableManagedTerminationProtection` to `false`.
+Managed Scaling must be enabled for Managed Termination Protection to work.

+> Currently there is a known [CloudFormation issue](https://github.com/aws/containers-roadmap/issues/631)
+> that prevents CloudFormation from automatically deleting Auto Scaling Groups that
+> have Managed Termination Protection enabled.
+To work around this issue you could set
+> `enableManagedTerminationProtection` to `false` on the Auto Scaling Group Capacity
+> Provider.
+If you'd rather not disable Managed Termination Protection, you can [manually
+> delete the Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-process-shutdown.html).
+> For other workarounds, see [this GitHub issue](https://github.com/aws/aws-cdk/issues/18179).

 ```go
 var vpc vpc